JustAMan/russian-ai-cup-visual/README.md

 # How to control
 Plugin is controlled by the property file named `visualizer-plugin.properties` placed in the same directory where `.properties` file which is used by local runner is stored.
+Properties are:

-Currently there is only one value that plugin will honor, `plugin-port-number`, which is the port which plugin listens for incoming connections.
+* `plugin-port-number` - port which plugin listens for incoming connections.
 Default value is `13579`.
+* `plugin-do-tick-sync` - whether to do a sync between local runner and debug client, see "re-playing games" for more.

 # How to use
 Plugin starts a server thread that accepts **only one** connection to its port number.